crunchy-devops/jenkins-pic/FIRST_JOBS.md

 Type ```http://<your_ip_address:19000>``` in your browser
 click on login in left-up side of the screen
 Login using user: admin  password : admin
-Go to administration, security , user, click on the icon on the right token
+Go to administration, security , users, click on the icon on the right token
 Type a name jks and press generate
 Back to the Jenkins screen, copy the token in the credential as a secret text in jenkins
 Set an ID text as SonarToken for this credential